LokiNaik/java-interview/Questions/Java Interview questions/CoreJavaAns.md

 ## What is Transient Keyword?
 The `transient` keyword prevents a variable from being serialized.
 When an object is serialized, transient variables are ignored.

+- The transient keyword in Java is used to prevent a variable from being serialized.
+Serialization is the process of converting an object's state into a byte stream.
+- Why use the transient keyword?
+      - To protect sensitive data, such as passwords, from being serialized
+      - To prevent unnecessary data from being persisted
+      - To mark fields that are temporary or should remain private
+      - To not serialize variables whose values can be calculated from other serialized objects or systems
+- How to use the transient keyword?
+    - Add the transient keyword to the field you want to prevent from being serialized
+    - The compiler will ignore the attribute when serializing an object

 #### Example:
 ```java
 class Employee implements Serializable {